Applicable plans

 Text fields

 With Text fields, it is now possible to combine field values.
-Open the collection settings and choose "Fields" from the panel on the left.
+Open the list settings and choose "Fields" from the panel on the left.
 After having clicked "Add field" choose "Text Formula".
 You will then be able to choose all fields just like with aggregations and regular formula fields.

 Aggregate field values